Harold Ivory Williams: Personal life

-Williams and Amanda Williams were married for 35 years before her death, and were the parents of two children, Harold I. Williams, Jr., and Hope Ivey Mason.
+Williams and Amanda Williams were married for 35 years before her death, and were the parents of two children, Harold Ivory Williams Jr, and Hope Ivy Mason.
 He also had two grandchildren.

+He married Shirley Caesar in 1983.
+The couple were co-pastors of the 1,500-member Mount Calvary Word of Faith Church in Raleigh, North Carolina until his death.